Skip to Content

 This region is full of outdoor areas to explore that are stunning in the summer (think lakes, beaches, and wineries).
 Kelowna is also the perfect winter adventure full of epic things to do when the snow falls.

-While you’re in Kelowna, here are a few ideas of activities to try:
+While you’re in Kelowna, here are a few ideas for activities to try:

-• Go skiing – If you’re in Kelowna in the winter, the local ski resort is Big White and I love it there.
+- Go skiing – If you’re in Kelowna in the winter, the local ski resort is Big White and I love it there.
 It has 119 trails all with great views of the panoramic snow-topped peaks.
-Ski season here goes from November to April, but I particularly like late February for warmer temperatures and good snow cover.
+The ski season here goes from November to April, but I particularly like late February for warmer temperatures and good snow cover.

 Where to Stay in Kelowna